Is Omnipod available on the NHS?

 England, Wales and Northern Ireland

 The National Institute of Health and Care Excellence (NICE) published a mandatory Technology Appraisal of Continuous Subcutaneous Insulin Infusion (CSII, the technical name for insulin pump therapy) in 2008.
 There are different criteria for children aged younger than 12 and people aged 12 and up.
-A summary is online here
+Find a summary of the diabetes technology criteria here

 Please note that the ‘Further information and support’ list on the back cover of that summary is out of date – see the list at the end of this document instead.